-PRE-REQUISITE: Students Must have a letter grade of "C" or higher in previous English and History classes with a self-commitment to complete assignments to meet the demands of the course.
+3161 Spanish I - Grades 9-12 PRE-REQUISITE: Students Must have a letter grade of "C" or higher in previous English and History classes with a self-commitment to complete assignments to meet the demands of the course.
 Spanish 1 is a high school credit class that last a year-long.
 It will be taught through the four communication skills of listening, speaking, reading, and writing.
 Students will acquire basic vocabulary, grammar concepts, and cultural elements of Latin-American countries needed to communicate with other Spanish speakers and learners.
 Reading and speaking activities are highly enforced.
 To memorize new thematic words students will use Quizlet and will play a variety of games.

-3162 Spanish II - Grades 9-12 🗆 🗷 🝛 Prerequisite: Spanish I with a Grade of "C" or higher.
+3162 Spanish II - Grades 9-12 Prerequisite: Spanish I with a Grade of "C" or higher.
 This class will be taught through the four communications skills of listening, speaking, reading, and writing.
 Students will be expected to recall past vocabulary and grammar concepts to immerse into longer and more structured sentences in Spanish.
 Students will build upon the skill level from Spanish 1, and continue to explore additional development of the verbs- past and future tense, subjunctive, comparatives, and superlatives.
 Students will learn through interactive activities and games to strengthen their Spanish skills.
-BUSINESS AND COMPUTER TECHNOLOGY TWO CREDITS OF COMPUTERS OR TWO CREDITS OF FOREIGN LANGUAGE FOR COLLEGE PREP DIPLOMA 8169 Fundamentals of Technology - Grades 9-12 This course is a Diploma Requirement and is the Prerequisite to all other Computer courses.
+BUSINESS AND COMPUTER TECHNOLOGY DIPLOMA REQUIRMENTS: TWO CREDITS OF COMPUTERS $\mathbf{OR}$ TWO CREDITS OF FOREIGN LANGUAGE FOR COLLEGE PREP DIPLOMA

+8169 Fundamentals of Technology - Grades 8-12 This course is a Diploma Requirement and is the Prerequisite to all other Computer courses.
 This course will provide students with the fundamental concepts, principles, and ideas needed to understand how business is operated and managed in a rapidly changing global environment, which is needed for success in business-related careers.
-This course also provides job readiness skills and soft skills that are critical for success in any workplace setting. \ This course is required for a Sequoyah High School Diploma and prerequisite for participation in all other computer courses\ Funds of Tech is the pre-requisite for ALL other Computer courses.
-NCAA does NOT Count any COMPUTER Courses toward NCAA requirements. @!
-8149 Desktop Publishing- Grades 10-12 Pre-Requisite: Funds of Technology In this fun-filled class students will learn the basics of color and design layout using Adobe Creative Cloud (Photoshop, InDesign, Illustrator, etc.) as well as copyright, intellectual property and ethics rules.
+This course also provides job readiness skills and soft skills that are critical for success in any workplace setting.
+Microsoft Office and other knowledge with business applications will also be a focus. \ Funds of Tech is the Pre-requisite for ALL other Computer courses.

+8150 Multimedia & Image Management- Grades 9-12 Pre-Requisite: Funds of Technology Pre approved Freshmen only In this fun-filled class students will learn the basics of color and design layout using Adobe Creative Cloud (Photoshop, Light Room, Illustrator, etc.) as well as copyright, intellectual property and ethics rules.
 Students will develop the skills to repair, enhance, add and remove items from images.
 This is a project oriented class that gives students the opportunity to use their imagination to create amazing images!
-8150 Multimedia & Image Management Techniques

-Grades 11 and 12

-Pre-requisite: Desktop Publishing

 Students will acquire fundamental skills in image creation and management procedures and techniques as they create, revise, optimize, and export graphics for video, print, and web publishing.

-8191 Digital Media Production Grades 11-12
+8191 Digital Media Production Grades 10-12 Pre-requisite: Multimedia & Image Management Prerequisite In this course, students will prepare for careers in digital communication as they learn to develop personal and professional videos applying appropriate certification and copyright standards.
+8194 Broadcast Production 11-12 Absolute Pre-Requisite: Digital Media AND Multimedia This course emphasizes customer service, marketing, project management techniques and professionalism as students complete video-based projects for broadcast production.
+Students complete numerous projects that will be included in their portfolios as they acquire skills in advanced video editing and production.